 So, the lesson here for you is not to advise business owners what to do or how you would solve their problems, but start asking the right questions.
 Because, as you may know, for most good questions, people don’t have an answer yet.
 They end up saying: ‘That’s a good question!’
 Leaving it unanswered.
 That’s why they need you as a business coach.

 Would you like to get more prospects to start asking the right questions?
 E-Scan can help you to get more new clients efficiently and offer extra added value to your clients.
-Request a free demo.
+Get your free E-Scan.